Cumberland Drive-In

-Cumberland Drive-In Theatre is an outdoors movie theater located in Newville, Pennsylvania.
+Cumberland Drive-In Theatre is an outdoors movie theater located near Newville, Pennsylvania in Penn Township.
 It is capable of hosting 400 vehicles and has a 45 by 96 foot movie screen.
 As of August 2013, it has been operated by the same family for over 60 years.

 History

 Cumberland Drive-In Theatre was opened by Donn Mowery on August 1, 1952 and celebrated its 60th anniversary in 2012.
 The first movie ever shown at Cumberland Drive-In was Annie Get Your Gun.

 The theater was built just before the peak years of drive-in theater popularity.
 At the height of the drive-in culture there were over 4,000 drive-in theaters in the United States: 25% of the nation’s movie theaters.
 Today Cumberland Drive-In is one of 368 remaining drive-ins in the United States.

 Its location is ideal in that it is close to Interstate 81 and U.S. Route 11, making it easily accessible.
 Even though it is near the area’s major highways, the drive-in is situated in a low-population area with dark skies.
 After the closure of Sunset Drive-In in nearby Chambersburg, the Cumberland Drive-In became the only drive-in theater to service Chambersburg, Hagerstown, MD and the surrounding area.

 The Cumberland Drive-In Theatre features a snack bar and a large playground area.
 The theater is family friendly; most features are rated G, PG or PG-13, with R features typically showing in the latter part of the season.

 The theater is one of 4 businesses of “81Fun” which includes Cumberland Drive-In, Midway Skating, Midway Bowling, and Cumberland Golf Club – all owned by the Mowery family.